ejohansson13/Whisper/Whisper_ML.md

   <img src="/Images/decoding_pipeline.png" width="100%">
 </p>

 The choice of decoding strategy can also inhibit hallucinations and repetitive text generation.
 Whisper implements two strategies: greedy decoding and beam search decoding.
 Greedy decoding endlessly generates the next most probable token.
 As a result, it is susceptible to repetitive looping.
 This can be controlled through temperature.
 Temperature is a parameter determining which token is selected next, ranging from 0 to 1.
 A temperature of 0 always selects the next most likely token, while 1 introduces variability into the token generation.
 Researchers implemented two thresholds to determine temperature: log probability and compression rate.
 Log probability is the cumulative sum of each token in the path's probability.
 Compression rate computes the ratio of repeated text in the generated sequence.
 Starting at a temperature of 0, if the generated tokens fall below either of the thresholds, it is increased by 0.2.
 Beam search decoding maintains the n most probable token generation paths, determined by log-probability.
 Ultimately, the decoding path with the highest log-probability is selected as the output.
-The authors employed beam-search decoding with n=5.
+The authors employed beam search decoding with n=5.

 ## Attention